5 Written questions

 - b from Kansas-Nebraska act, basically nullified the Missouri Compromise, and would allow Kansas to have a public vote on whether they wanted to be a Free State, or Slave State.
 It was thought that the few slave-owners in Kansas would be out-voted easily.
 Slave Owners in Missouri, who were a small minority of the state, were afraid slaves would escape across the border, so they 'immigrated' thier people into Kansas to pad the vote, abolitionists flocked there too, culminating in "Bloody Kansas"

 - Dispute over whether any Mexican territory that America won during the Mexican War should be free or a slave territory.
 A representative named David Wilmot introduced an amendment stating that any territory acquired from Mexico would be free.
 This amendment passed the House twice, but failed to ever pass in Senate.
 The "Wilmot Proviso", as it became known as, became a symbol of how intense dispute over slavery was in the U.S.

-5 True/False Questions
+5 True/False questions

-The Anaconda Strategy → Slave states--Delaware, Maryland, Kentucky, Missouri--that remained loyal to the Union; the secession of these states would have considerably strengthened the South.
+Border States → Slave states--Delaware, Maryland, Kentucky, Missouri--that remained loyal to the Union; the secession of these states would have considerably strengthened the South.